 This older view regards disability as a problem or lack located in the individual.
 It sees disability only as an isolated person’s physiological defect or social deficiency.
 Dating from the nineteenth century, it prescribes medical intervention and rehabilitation as the only effective remedies.
 It celebrates individuals who engage in heroic striving to overcome personal tragedy.
 For those who are not heroes, it offers pity and charity.’

 Throughout her useful analysis of paralysis in two contemporary French novels, Sam Haigh persuasively shows that whilst this medicalized view of disability is becoming less widely-held in Britain and the States, it still persists in France.
 It is therefore fair to assume that before his accident, Bauby, like most people without personal experience of disability, would have espoused this still commonly-held view which insists that disability is a tragic, life-limiting condition which reduces a person’s chances of fulfilment or happiness and demotes them from an individual to a mere patient.
 Indeed, as Jewell convincingly shows in her subtle and complex analysis, this view was probably also held by Julien Schnabel, whose 2007 filmic adaptation of the memoir “retains both the tragic and the metaphorical connotations [of disability] found so problematic in critical disability studies”.
 In the penultimate chapter of his extraordinary memoir Bauby paints a picture of his “derniers moments de Terrien” (Bauby 125) which evokes the glamorous and exciting life he led as editor-in-chief of Elle magazine, husband, lover, father, theatre-goer, aficionado of high-end cars and connoisseur of luxurious seafood.
-Bauby’s clear appreciation of the finer things in life, as well as his editorship of a leading women’s magazine, suggest not only that he held conventional views on the desirability of beauty and health - and the consequent undesirability of disability - but also that he played a key role in reinforcing such views through both his journalism and his lifestyle.
-Indeed, Bauby’s pre-stroke attitude to disability is revealed in the book’s first chapter “Le Fauteuil”.
+Bauby’s clear appreciation of the finer things in life, as well as his editorship of a leading women’s magazine, suggests not only that he held conventional views on the desirability of beauty and health - and the consequent undesirability of disability - but also that he played a key role in reinforcing such views through both his journalism and his lifestyle.
+Indeed, Bauby’s pre-stroke attitude to disability is revealed in the book’s first chapter, “Le Fauteuil”.
 Shortly after his return to consciousness, Bauby is visited by the entire medical team who come to watch the physiotherapist assess his suitability for a wheelchair.
-As he describes this moment, which marks the beginning of his shift in subject-position, he says “De simple malade j’étais devenu un handicapé” (Bauby 14).
+As he describes this moment, which marks the beginning of his shift in subject-position, he says, “De simple malade j’étais devenu un handicapé” (Bauby 14).
 This apparently straightforward phrase is in fact crucial because it betrays his negative feelings towards disabled people.
 By saying “un handicapé” rather than “une personne handicapée” or “une personne en situation de handicap”, Bauby is demonstrating a probably unwittingly ableist approach to disability which is typical of his milieu, generation and social standing.
 This nominalization of disability, whereby one aspect of a person becomes their only characteristic by its shift from adjective to noun is, as David Bolt shows in his reading of Gide’s La Symphonie pastorale, an effective means both of depersonalization and of infantilization.
 Like most non-disabled people, Bauby’s language reveals that he sees disabled people as somehow less than human, stripped of their personhood, hidden behind their disability which becomes their one defining trait.
 By describing a disabled person in these terms, he denies the disabled person’s autonomy and sees them as an object without value, or, at least, without the same value as his non-disabled self.